LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 --------------

 A :dfn:`block comment` permits a large section of code to be commented.
-Any characters, as well as multiple lines, are permitted within the opening delimiter (``/*``) and closing delimiter (``*/``).
+Any characters, as well as multiple lines, are permitted between the opening delimiter (``/*``) and closing delimiter (``*/``).
 Block comments cannot be nested. ::